cybersec-k/cybersec-k.github.io/vulnversity/README.md

 5. In the `Payloads` tab, load the `phpext.txt` and uncheck the URL Encoding at the bottom
 6. Click Start Attack

-** If URL encoding is left checked, the uploads will encode `.` as `%2e` and all fuzzing attempts will be unsuccessful
+** NOTE:If URL encoding is left checked, the uploads will encode `.` as `%2e` and all fuzzing attempts will be unsuccessful

 ![URL encoded](images/burp_encode.png)